TestingDocs.com

 Remove Directory

-rmdir command is used for removing the directory.
+rmdir command is used to remove the directory.

 :~$ rmdir ubuntu

-Common errors while using this command is: providing a non-existent directory name or trying to remove a directory that is not empty.
+Common errors while using this command are: providing a non-existent directory name or trying to remove a directory that is not empty.

 Create File